Company Background & Financial Strength

 - Usage-based insurance seekers who drive safely and want to be rewarded for it

-- High-risk drivers with tickets or accidents who may get better rates here than elsewhere
+- High-risk drivers with tickets, accidents, or DUIs who often get better rates here than elsewhere

-- Budget-conscious shoppers who want to use the Name Your Price tool to find a plan that fits
+- Budget-conscious shoppers who want to use the Name Your Price tool to fit a set budget

-- Low-mileage drivers who stand to gain the most from the Snapshot program
+- Low-mileage drivers who stand to gain the most from Snapshot

 Frequently Asked Questions

 Is Progressive good car insurance?
 Progressive is a solid choice for most drivers, particularly those who value digital tools and flexible pricing options.
 It holds strong financial ratings, offers an extensive discount catalog, and is especially competitive for non-standard and high-risk drivers.
-However, drivers who prioritize top-tier customer service may find State Farm or GEICO a better fit based on JD Power satisfaction scores.
+Drivers who prioritize top-tier claims service may find State Farm or Erie a better fit based on J.D.
+Power satisfaction scores.

 What is the Progressive Name Your Price tool?
-The Name Your Price tool lets you enter your target monthly or annual premium budget, and Progressive shows you coverage options that match your price point — rather than the other way around.
-It's a unique budgeting feature not offered by GEICO or State Farm and is especially useful for drivers working with a set insurance budget.
+The Name Your Price tool lets you enter your target monthly or annual premium, and Progressive shows you coverage options that match your price point rather than the other way around.
+It's a unique budgeting feature not offered by GEICO or State Farm and is especially useful for drivers working with a fixed insurance budget.
+Just remember the tool cannot drop you below state minimums.

 How does Progressive compare to GEICO for rates?
-GEICO tends to offer slightly lower base rates for drivers with clean records, averaging around $1,890–$2,265 per year for full coverage vs. Progressive's $2,040–$2,290 range.
-However, Progressive often pulls ahead for high-risk drivers and offers unique savings tools like Snapshot that can significantly close the gap — or reverse it entirely for safe, low-mileage drivers.
+GEICO tends to offer slightly lower base rates for drivers with clean records, averaging around $1,547 to $1,890 per year for full coverage versus Progressive's $1,611 to $1,948 range in 2026.
+However, Progressive often pulls ahead for high-risk drivers and offers Snapshot savings that can significantly close the gap, or reverse it entirely for safe, low-mileage drivers.
+Compare quotes from both to see which is cheaper for your specific profile.

 What discounts does Progressive offer in 2026?
-Progressive offers a wide range of stackable discounts including the Snapshot safe driver discount, multi-policy bundling, multi-car, good student, teen driver, distant student, pay-in-full, online quote, and paperless billing discounts.
+Progressive offers a wide range of stackable discounts including Snapshot, multi-policy bundling, multi-car, good student, teen driver, distant student, pay-in-full, online quote, and paperless billing discounts.
 Bundling home and auto policies and enrolling in Snapshot are the two biggest discount levers.
-If you're ready to shop, our guide on how to compare car insurance quotes can help you find the best rate available.
+If you're ready to shop, our guide to finding cheap car insurance locally can help you compare quotes across carriers.